JasperSui/fastapi-injectable/README.md

 ### Are type hints fully supported for `injectable()` and `get_injected_obj()`?

-A: Currently, type hint support is a work in progress.
-However, this doesn't affect the core benefits of the package (seamlessly reusing and maintaining consistency in your FastAPI DI system).

-We're actively working on improving type hint support, and we'll have good news on this front soon!
-In the meantime, enjoy the elegant and clean solution that `fastapi-injectable` provides.
+A: Currently, type hint support is available if you are using `mypy` as your static type checker, you can enable the `fastapi-injectable.mypy` plugin in your `mypy.ini` file, or add `fastapi_injectable.mypy` to your `pyproject.toml` file, see [Type Hinting](#type-hinting) for more details.

 <hr>